-The grand heart of Santiago, the cathedral soars above the city centre in a splendid jumble of spires and sculpture.
+The grand heart of Santiago, the cathedral soars above the city in a splendid jumble of spires and sculpture.
 Built piecemeal over several centuries, its beauty is a mix of the original Romanesque structure (constructed between 1075 and 1211) and later Gothic and baroque flourishes.
-The tomb of Santiago beneath the main altar is a magnet for all who come to the cathedral.
-The artistic high point is the Pórtico de la Gloria inside the west entrance, featuring 200 masterly Romanesque sculptures.
+The tomb of Santiago beneath the main altar is a magnet for all who come here.
+The cathedral's artistic high point is the Pórtico de la Gloria inside the west entrance, featuring 200 masterly Romanesque sculptures.

+Towards the east end of the cathedral, the fantastically elaborate, Churrigueresque Altar Mayor (High Altar) rises up from the central crossing where the transepts intersect the nave.
 From the right side of the ambulatory (walkway) that runs round behind the Altar Mayor, a small staircase leads up to a statue of Santiago that has watched over the cathedral since its consecration in 1211.
-The faithful queue up to kiss or embrace the statue.
-From here you emerge on the left side, then descend some steps into the Cripta Apostólica, where we are assured Santiago's remains lie, inside a large 19th-century silver casket.
+The faithful queue up here to kiss or embrace the statue.
+From the statue you emerge on the left side, then descend some steps into the Cripta Apostólica, where we are assured Santiago's remains lie, inside a large 19th-century silver casket.
 Behind the Altar Mayor is the Puerta Santa, which opens onto Praza da Quintana and is cracked open only in holy years (next in 2021).

-A special pilgrims' Mass is usually celebrated at the High Altar at noon daily, with other High Altar Masses at 7.30pm and 9am or 10am.
+Mass is usually celebrated at the High Altar at noon and 7.30pm daily, and at 10am and 6pm on Saturday and Sunday, and at 1.15pm on Sunday.
 Touristic visits are discouraged during Mass.

 For wonderful views of the cathedral's interior from its upper storeys, and of the city from the cathedral roof, take a cathedral rooftop tour.